 If you're already working with eCognition rulesets, you can publish your application on the UP42 marketplace.
 This will give you an opportunity to generate revenue from the usage of your application by other users.

-If you or your company have expertise in eCognition and want to bring your application into the UP42 marketplace, contact us.
-Our partnership team will be shortly in touch with you and help you navigate through the next steps.
+If you or your company have expertise in eCognition and want to bring your application into the UP42 marketplace, contact the Partnerships team to help you navigate through the next steps.
 You could expect the following activities, in a nutshell.

 We, together, will build an agreement on commercial setup and sign a partnership agreement.